epsommer/logiops/README.md

 Using Logiops, a versatile Linux daemon for configuring Logitech devices, these configurations allow you to customize the functionality and behavior of your Logitech peripherals to enhance your productivity and user experience.

+## Dependencies and Acknowledgments

+This project relies on [PixlOne/logiops](https://github.com/PixlOne/logiops) for configuring Logitech devices on Linux.
+Please refer to their repository for more details and advanced configurations.

 ## Features

 ### MX Master 3S Mouse